satzwebio/crypto-mlops/README.md

 kind delete cluster --name mlops-cluster
 ```

-## Why this is valuable for employers
+## Why this is useful for beginners

-This project is strong for professional portfolios because it shows that you can think beyond a single notebook or script.
-It demonstrates:
+This project is a great way to learn by building something real.
+It helps beginners see how different pieces of an ML platform come together in practice:

-- cloud-native deployment skills
+- cloud-native deployment basics
-- infrastructure as code mindset
+- infrastructure as code concepts
 - event-driven architecture
-- MLOps practices
+- MLOps workflows
-- practical experience with modern data tooling
+- hands-on experience with modern data tooling

 It is also highly adaptable.
 The same pattern can be reused for other domains such as e-commerce, IoT, logistics, or finance.